fuchsvomwalde/job-application/README.md

 Install plugins in your IDE to support TypeScript, etc.

 - for great TypeScript support [VS Code](https://code.visualstudio.com/) is recommended
-- TODO: list a bunch of useful plugins.
+- TODO: list a bunch of used plugins

 ## Build Setup